 “Chef Anthony and Chaplain Sam were the first people I spoke to when I came to the Mission,” Fred shares.
 “They told me if I needed help, this was the place for me to be.
 They welcomed me.
 I shared with them everything I was going through.
 Three weeks later, on September 8, 2014, I became an Overcomer.”

-“I use to view Jesus as a coward,” Fred expresses honestly.
+“I use to view Jesus as a coward,” Fred expressed honestly.
 “If he was strong and powerful he should have stopped the people that beat him and nailed him to the cross.
 But now I know Jesus was not weak at all.
-Jesus died on the cross for my sins, and rose from the dead so I could have eternal life.
+Jesus died on the cross for my sins and rose from the dead so I could have eternal life.
 He is not weak, he is strong.”

-“The chaplains showed me that being a man is shouldering the burden of responsibility,” Fred shares.
+“The chaplains showed me that being a man is shouldering the burden of responsibility,” Fred shared.
 “My dad goes against the burden of responsibility.
 God has given me the strength to forgive him.
 When bad things happen, no matter how you feel about it, it’s not always your place to do something about it.
 I have to leave it in God’s hands.”